Codependency

 What is Codependency?

-Codependency is not just something that happens in romantic relationships; it’s often present in authority figure or caregiver relationships.
-Anytime a relationship or friendship is “one-sided”, it has a potential for codependency.
+Codependency is not just something that happens in romantic relationships; it’s often present in authority figures or caregiver relationships.
+Anytime a relationship or friendship is “one-sided”, it has the potential for codependency.

 Most codependent relationships are described in terms of having a ‘giver' and a ‘taker’.
 One or both might not be fully aware of the skewed dynamic, but it exists nonetheless.